snailcreature/amor/README.md

 and some version of gnu-make be installed, along with Lua (5.4 preferred).
 [Löve](https://love2d.org/) is also required.

+This is a hobby project that is maintained by an individual.
+Please submit any bugs you find as Issues.
+Check [the Changelog](/CHANGELOG.md) before updating.

 ## Setup

 Clone this repository then run